A Style Guide for Students Writing Papers and Reports

 Overuse of passive voice is one of the most annoying mistakes I see in undergraduate theses.
 (And it seems it's particularly prevalent among EE students — is someone teaching you this???)
 Whatever the reason, stop it!

 Overuse of passive voice is very poor style.
-It makes for a very boring read, and it creates the impression that you are not really taking responsibility for what you've written).
+It makes for a very boring read, and it creates the impression that you are not really taking responsibility for what you've written.
 If 1/4 or more of your sentences use passive voice, your prose is poor.

 A typical occurrence (especial in U/G theses) is the use of passive voice as a way to avoid the first person, e.g., “a suitable protocol was designed to cope with that situation”, when the student means to say that they designed the protocol.
 This might be a case of shyness, but it comes across as trying to avoid responsibility for one's actions.
 At best it leaves the reader puzzling who had actually done the work.
 Show through your writing that you assume ownership and responsibility for what you have done, and make it always perfectly clear what you have contributed and what came from others!
+And yes, a thesis (like a paper) uses the first person plural.

 Just to make it perfectly clear, I will mark you down for excessive use of passive voice in your thesis.
 No matter how good it is otherwise!